locnguyenIT/simple-market-microservices/README.md

 If `spring-cloud-sleuth-zipkin` is available and add `spring.zipkin.baseUrl` in spring profile then the app will generate and report Zipkin-compatible traces via HTTP.

 ## 7. API Gateway
 `Spring Cloud Gateway` as know `API Gateway` or `Load Balancer` is a service that allows you to route traffic requests to different microservices though the endpoint.

+When a client send a request.
+The request go though the Load Balancer and the Load Blanacer will redirect the request to microserivces.

 The following diagram shows how a request route based on the `path` from Load Balancer to microservices in a system.